 Dinner is on our own tonight, so we can relax after a long day of trail races, or explore Grindelwald at our own pace.

 Today we say our good-byes before hopping on the train to either Geneva or Zurich.

-Plan to arrive the day your tour starts at the latest (flights from the US usually depart the day before).
+Plan to arrive the day your tour starts at the latest.
+Please note that flights from the US usually depart the day before.
 Zurich is the closest airport to Mürren, but Geneva will work as well.

 Plan your departure for the day after your tour ends, at the earliest, from either Geneva or Zurich.
 Plan on one night at a hotel in your departure city.
 We can help with those arrangements.

 The option exists to arrive earlier or stay longer, to extend your trail running or vacation time.

 This tour includes a Swiss rail pass for arrival and departure.